robotpy/robotpy-docs/dev/porting.rst

 original source directory if you want to see other changes).

 After running ``git source-track diff`` it will ask you if you want to validate the file.
-If no python-significant changes have been made, then you can answer 'y' and the validation header will be updated.
+If no Python-significant changes have been made, then you can answer 'y' and the validation header will be updated.

 Adding new files